-- 1. The Food and Nutrition Service (FNS) amended overpayment rules to remove the alien sponsor liability for food assistance overpayments incurred by aliens they sponsored.
-This change was the result of regulations filed on December 15, 2010. - 2.
+- court to adjudicate the parentage of a child having a presumed parent within four years of the child's birth; if the child was more than two years old when the action commenced, the child must now be made a party to the action. - 3.
+The Food and Nutrition Service (FNS) amended overpayment rules to remove the alien sponsor liability for food assistance overpayments incurred by aliens they sponsored.
+This change was the result of regulations filed on December 15, 2010. - 4.
+The State Legislature reset the state FAP benefit at half the amount of the federal SNAP benefit effective July 1 as a cost saving measure to help balance the state's budget.
+Prior to that, FAP households received the same amount of benefits as SNAP households. - 5.
 Temporary Suspension of WorkFirst Participation parents could choose to suspend participation for a WorkFirst parent, or caretaker, with a child under age two, or two or more children under age six.
 During the suspension period, parents would be encouraged to participate in WorkFirst activities, be placed in participation suspension upon request, and not be eligible for support services such as transportation and childcare unless volunteering to participate in WorkFirst activities.
-Notices regarding this change will be mailed by July 6, 2011 to WorkFirst participants that met the criteria. - Expanded WorkFirst Work Activities State law changed to expand allowable activities to include the following: - a.
-WorkFirst "work activities" would include parent education services or programs that support development of parenting skills, life skills, and employment-related competencies; and
+Notices regarding this change will be mailed by July 6, 2011 to WorkFirst participants that met the criteria.